 We’re going to break it down as simply as we can.
-So, let’s get into the do’s and don’ts of surround sound communications!
+So, here’s what you need to know to effectively go surround sound with your fundraising outreach.

 Every story has a beginning, middle, and end.
 So why are you cramming all three parts into every touch point?

 Going surround sound makes it easy to extend your story throughout the entire campaign cycle.
 Start by introducing the problem you’re trying to solve in an email blast.
-Encourage your audience to follow you on social media, so they can stay up to date with your organization’s activities.
+Encourage your audience to follow you on social media to stay up to date with your organization’s activities.

 Then, you can keep building the story with your social posts.
 Flesh out the middle of your story by explaining what your organization is doing to make a difference.
 Give progress updates as you get closer to your goals and be sure to let your supporters know what they can do to help.